hisurfadvisory/MACROSS/README.md

+TL;DR -- A "no-command-line-necessary" powershell menu to link multiple automation scripts together for blue-team investigators.
+When you run MACROSS for the first time, select the HIKARU demo to get a quick walkthru on configuring your defaults.<br><br>

 <img src="https://raw.githubusercontent.com/hisurfadvisory/MACROSS/main/mscr.PNG">

 # MACROSS
 Powershell framework aimed at interweaving Powershell and Python API automations for blueteams

-TL;DR -- A "no-command-line-necessary" powershell menu to link multiple automation scripts together for blue-team investigators.
-When you run MACROSS for the first time, select the option for 'DEMO' to get a quick walkthru on configuring your defaults.

 Multi-API-Cross-Search Console (MACROSS) tool interface is a very simple powershell framework to connect multiple automation scripts together.
 I've included a few of my own scripts here, but the key to MACROSS is adding scripts specific to your environment, and letting the console seamlessly link them together.